skypilot-org/skypilot/docs/source/reference/local/setup.rst

 Prerequisites
 -------------
-To ensure sky nodes can communicate with each other, please ensure the following ports are open and accessible on each node:
+To ensure sky nodes can communicate with each other, Sky On-prem requires the system admin to open up all ports from :code:`10001` to :code:`19999`, inclusive, on all nodes.
+This is how Sky differentiates input/output for multiple worker processes on a single node.

-..
+For the head node, Sky requires ports :code:`6379`, for GCS server on Ray, and :code:`8265`, for Ray Dashboard.

-   TODO(michaelzhiluo): Check and add ports here. https://docs.ray.io/en/latest/ray-core/configure.html#ports-configurations might help.
+For further reference, `here <https://docs.ray.io/en/latest/ray-core/configure.html#ports-configurations>`_ are the required ports from the Ray docs.

 Installing Sky Dependencies
 ---------------------------